putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 They were almost on top of him before he even noticed.
 It was just a glance in the corner of his eye.

 There was a scream that vanished into the forest canopy far above.
-The sound of a struggle.
+The sound of a struggle was short.

 Then silence fell over the woods.